SaeedehHeydarian/Cardiovascular_Disease_Prediction/README.md

 for clinical dataset the recall score is important Threshold Adjustment: The model's threshold may be tuned to achieve a desired balance between recall and precision, depending on the specific requirements and implications of false positives and false negatives.
 ## Result:
-The final trained model achieves promising results in predicting cardiovascular disease risk with high recall 97%.
+The final trained model achieves promising results in predicting cardiovascular disease risk with high recall.
 The model's performance has been validated through cross-validation to ensure its robustness and generalization to new data.